wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 Once the module starts, it will run periodically scans and send the new data in JSON events format to the manager, where it will be decoded and stored into a particular database for each agent.

 The current inventory can be consulted in different ways.
-Let's see an example querying for a particular package in a Debian agent:
+Let's see an example querying for a list of ports in a Debian agent:

 - Querying the Database directly on the manager side, located at ``$install_directory/queue/db/:agent_id.db``.